BlakeEric/portfolio/_posts/2019-12-17-ethical-development.markdown

 ### Guidelines for the "simple-first" approach

 * __Prioritize the user over the developer__ - The goal should be to get useful information to the user as efficiently as possible, even if it means utilizing less "cutting-edge" tools.
-JQuery, for example, is over 33KB minified and G-Zipped.
+JQuery, for example, is over 33kb minified and gzipped.
 Vanilla Javascript is slightly less concise, but can easily be used to create the same functionality in most cases.
 Check out [Go Make Things](https://gomakethings.com/articles/) for vanilla JS tips.

 * __Use native browser functionality when possible__ - Javascript frameworks like React and Vue offer a lot of useful features, but these should be carefully weighed against the features web browsers provide by default.
-The react-router package, for example, performs the same basic functionality as the navigation built into all web browsers while being more likely to cause usability issues on older browsers. *If there is a clear benefit to a using a third-party package, then by all means use it.
-But first find out if the same functionality is possible using simple HTML, CSS and vanilla JavaScript on the front end*.
+The react-router package, for example, performs the same basic functionality as the navigation built into all web browsers while being more likely to cause usability issues on older browsers.
+If there is a clear benefit to using a third-party package, by all means, use it.
+But first find out if the same functionality is possible using simple HTML, CSS and vanilla JavaScript on the front end.

 * __Only gather user data if you need it__ - Collecting usage data is important when determining if the goals of your content are being met.
 However, you can choose an analytics service that only gathers the data necessary to measure these goals.
 Google Analytics collects way more data than is needed to analyze traffic on the vast majority of websites, and its respect for user privacy is [questionable](https://hackernoon.com/data-privacy-concerns-with-google-b946f2b7afea).
 Try skipping JS-based analytics by using [GoAccess](https://goaccess.io/) to analyze your server logs, or use [Matomo](https://matomo.org/) for a lighter analytics platform with a more responsible privacy policy.